 Although some financial assistance restrictions need to be taken into consideration (see question 4.1 below), there are no significant legal restrictions to corporate guarantees.
 Having said that, there are certain formalities that need to be conducted when granting guarantees for the benefit of other members of their group, such as the shareholder approval attesting that they are aware of the transaction and that they are confident that the transaction envisioned is sound from a general corporate perspective and will benefit the group as a whole.
+Unlike other

-Unlike other EU jurisdictions, there is no specific obligation for Spanish companies to justify that they are acting for corporate benefit reasons when granting a guarantee or security, although it is advisable to do so based on the characteristics of a specific transaction, or to ensure the effectiveness of the security or guarantee if the grantor becomes insolvent.
-These formalities have the main aim of avoiding any presumption of gratuity in an insolvency scenario that could challenge the validity of such guarantees and activate any potential claw back claim from third party debtors.
+EU jurisdictions, there is no specific obligation for Spanish companies to justify that they are acting for corporate benefit reasons when granting a guarantee or security, although it is advisable to do so based on the characteristics of a specific transaction, or to ensure the effectiveness of the security or guarantee if the grantor becomes insolvent.
+These formalities have the main aim of avoiding any presumption of gratuity in an insolvency scenario that could challenge the validity of such guarantees and activate any potential clawback claim from third party debtors.
+The Spanish Supreme Court, in a ruling of 2014, highlighted the importance of ensuring that the guarantor receives any direct of indirect benefit for the provision of the guarantee.